What Is The Refinance Break Even Point?

 How To Calculate The Refinance Break-Even Point

-Once you submit, the calculator will show you a range of options and, crucially for determining the break-even point, the closing costs associated with each.
-From there, you can take the following steps to help you determine whether any particular option is right for you.
+After you’ve gotten familiar with the refinance calculator, you can take the following steps to help you determine whether refinancing your mortgage is a good fit for your needs.
 We’ll be taking you through how to calculate the break-even point when your goal is to lower your payment in the refinance first, but we’ll go over other situations a little later on.

 1. Total The Refinancing Costs

 The first thing people think of when refinancing is how it will impact their monthly payment, but there are other costs associated with refinancing.
-There are closing costs and other fees.
+In most cases, you’ll have to cover closing costs and additional fees before you can refinance, or finance those costs into your total loan amount.

-Your closing costs will be defined in a Loan Estimate that your lender provides you.
+Your closing costs will be defined in a loan estimate that your lender provides you.
 From here, you can compare lenders and determine whether refinancing with any of them is a good option.
-In addition to bank fees you might be charged in order to produce statements and other required documentation for you, here’s a list of common closing costs.
+Here’s a list of common closing costs you can expect to pay for when refinancing:

 - Origination fee: The origination fee covers the lender’s costs for processing and underwriting the loan.
 That’s often how they make their profit on individual loans.
 This is typically 0.5% – 1% of the loan amount.

-- Appraisal: Because your home serves as collateral for the loan, your lender will need to know that the home is ready to be lived in and that they’re not giving you more than the home is worth.
+- Appraisal: Because your home serves as collateral for the loan, your lender will need to know that the home is fit to be lived in and that they’re not giving you more than the home is worth.
 In a refinance, sometimes lenders have alternative methods of home valuation and it’s not necessary to do a full appraisal.
 However, you can’t count on this.
-This is typically anywhere between $400 – $600.
-It can vary based on where you live and the size of the home.
+This is typically anywhere between $400 – $600 but can vary based on where you live and the size of the home.

-- Title costs: I can guess what you’re thinking: “I paid for title costs when I originally bought the house and the title isn’t changing.
-Why would I pay them again?”
-A lender’s title policy covers the lender in the event there is a future claim to ownership of your house that prevails and you have to move out.
+- Title costs: A lender’s title policy covers the lender in the event there is a future claim to ownership of your house that prevails and you have to move out.
 Because the terms of the loan are changing, you’ll have to purchase a new one each time you refinance.
-They’ll also conduct a title search.
-This checks to make sure there aren’t any new liens on the title since the last time you got a new mortgage.
-If you purchased an owner’s title policy to protect your interests in the face of future potential ownership claims, that remains in effect for as long as you own the house.

 - Flood certification: Your lender will make sure that flood maps are updated and that you have appropriate flood insurance coverage if any is necessary.